-However, Tonny Budiono, team coordinator at the Directorate of Sea Transportation, said in a statement that the signals were intense in one area, and that he believed the recorders were likely lodged there beneath wreckage.
+Tonny Budiono, team coordinator at the Directorate of Sea Transportation, said in a statement that the signals were intense in one area, and that the recorders were believed to be lodged there beneath wreckage.
 If divers are unable to free it, all of the debris will be lifted, the statement said.

 The Commission for Transportation Safety stopped a remote-operated vehicle from being deployed to probe the area where the pings were heard, fearing it could potentially cause damage to the boxes, said Muhammad Ilyas, head of oceanic surveys at Indonesia's technology agency.
-Instead, the sites will be examined by divers.
+Instead, the sites were to be examined by divers.

 Search efforts have been consistently hampered by big waves and powerful currents created by the region's rainy season.
 Silt and sand, along with murky river runoff, have created blinding conditions for divers.

-AirAsia CEO Tony Fernandes expressed optimism earlier Sunday that the effort was gaining momentum.
+AirAsia CEO Tony Fernandes had expressed optimism earlier Sunday that the effort was gaining momentum.